tazim04/List-App/README.md

 ## List Maker

-A simple list maker application.
+A simple list maker application, and my very first React app.
 The Frontend was built using React, Javascript, CSS, and Bootstrap.
 The Backend was built using Java Springboot and MySQL.

 ## Project Status